SiegeLord/SLRConfig/Readme.md

 [![Build Status](https://travis-ci.org/SiegeLord/SLRConfig.png)](https://travis-ci.org/SiegeLord/SLRConfig)
 [![](http://meritbadge.herokuapp.com/slr_config)](https://crates.io/crates/slr_config)

-SLRConfig is a simple configuration format.
+SLRConfig is a simple configuration format with a focus on readability and ease of editing.
 It supports tables (mappings of strings to elements) and arrays of elements, where an element may be a string, an array or a table.
 Despite only supporting arrangements of strings, it's permissive syntax and a standard implementation that preserves the location of where each element was assigned allows the programmer to add support for any other type with the same quality of error messages as if it were built in.
+See more motivation down below.

 ## Documentation